| Rizoupoli

 shape, as there is no stand on the west side, where a small gymnasium

-of 2002 (see photos 1
+during the 1990s (see photos 1

 and 2).
-That was when

-As a result, the stadium was transformed in the record period of 2 months and UEFA gave it the green light to host Champions League matches.
-Works that took place in Rizoupoli and gave the ground its current look are the following: - Re-enforcement of the concrete pillars below the east curved stand - Installation of 14,200 seats on all stands (see a plan of the stadium) - Construction of a roof over the north stand (4,000 seats are covered) - Installation of floodlights on four pillars as well as on the roof - Installation of CCTV, new sound system, new video scoreboard - Construction of new press booths - Upgrading of all facilities below the stands (new press room, bars etc) - Other works (new electronically controled entrance gates, new railings etc) |
+This all changed in 2002, when Olympiacos decided to temporarily use it for both their domestic and european matches (see relevant articles 1 and 2).
+As a result, Rizoupoli was transformed within a couple of months and UEFA gave it the green light to host Champions League matches.
+Works that took place and gave the ground its current look are the following: - Re-enforcement of the concrete pillars below the east curved stand - Installation of 14,200 seats on all stands (see a plan of the stadium) - Construction of a roof over the north stand (4,000 seats are covered) - Installation of floodlights on four pillars as well as on the roof - Installation of CCTV, new sound system, new video scoreboard - Construction of new press booths - Upgrading of all facilities below the stands (new press room, bars etc) - Other works (new electronically controled entrance gates, new railings etc) |

 The